Cattle Help Reduce Wildfire Fuels, Invasive Weed Species

 Cattle grazing – along with forest thinning and prescribed burning – has been an effective way to help manage and reduce invasive weeds south of the National Center for Atmospheric Research.

-The City of Boulder will work with local ranchers to return cattle on open space south of the National Center for Atmospheric Research starting as early as Wednesday, May 15.
-Their return to open space is part of long-term city work to help reduce wildfire risks on open space and support diverse and healthy native plant communities.
+The City of Boulder today worked with local ranchers to return cattle on open space south of the National Center for Atmospheric Research.
+Their return to open space is part of long-term city work to support diverse and healthy native plant communities and help reduce wildfire risks on open space.

 This year will mark the 10th year that City of Boulder Open Space and Mountain Parks (OSMP) staff has worked with local ranchers who lease open space agricultural land to conduct cattle grazing south of Boulder.
 Long-term monitoring of cattle grazing, which is the most cost-effective tool to manage vegetation in the rocky open space area, has shown it is an effective way to reduce invasive weeds that can fuel wildfires.